curability4apish/IsaacHash/README.md

 - Logless

 It doesn't use `localStorage` or produce any logs.
+ISAAC uses deterministic algorithm, so your password can be retrieved with correct keys any time you wish.

 - Cross-platform